ammancilla/war_machine/README.md

 # War Machine • 💻
-Essential apps, tools & configuration I use to change the world from the confort of my keyboard.
+Essential apps, tools & configuration I use to change the world from the comfort of my keyboard.

 ![](.support/war_machine.gif)